 Strengthening Social Security

 Social Security must remain a safety net that covers all of our seniors.
 Washington state seniors have spent a lifetime contributing to Social Security.
 They are entitled to the benefits they have earned.
 For that reason, I oppose the privatization of Social Security.
 While Social Security is fiscally sound for the near future, the retirement of the baby boom generation will strain it.
 We owe it to future generations to keep Social Security solvent and not take unnecessary risks with it.
 That is why I support a proposal to make the benefit formula more generous, use a cost-of-living formula that takes into account the expense of seniors’ purchases, and preserve Social Security for the future by scrapping the cap on income subject to Social Security taxes.

 Improving Medicare for Seniors

 Medicare is one of the cornerstones of our social safety net.
 I believe that Medicare beneficiaries deserve the best treatments possible.
-To that end, I supported measures like closing the Medicare prescription drug donut hole and cracking down on Medicare fraud that strengthen Medicare and improve its long-term viability.
+To that end, I supported measures, like closing the Medicare prescription drug donut hole and cracking down on Medicare fraud, that strengthen Medicare and improve its long-term viability.
 Uncovering Medicare fraud protects Medicare’s long-term viability and returns taxpayer dollars to their rightful purpose.
 I also fought for better access to health care for Medicare beneficiaries by supporting free preventative care and maintaining Washington state’s physician reimbursement rate.
 Ensuring that Medicare and Medicaid are protected for future generations is something I have stood by through every budget and deficit negotiation.
 I do not support any proposal that ends the guaranteed benefit of Medicare.

-- Voted for the Democratic alternative to the Ryan Budget, which would have turned Medicare into a voucher system, to keep Medicare a guaranteed benefit,
+- Voted for the Democratic alternative to the Ryan Budget, which would have turned Medicare into a voucher system, to keep Medicare a guaranteed benefit.

-- Support deficit reduction that limits government spending growth, protects our social safety net for seniors, and expands revenue collection, particularly from the richest Americans and large corporations,
+- Support deficit reduction that limits government spending growth, protects our social safety net for seniors, and expands revenue collection, particularly from the richest Americans and large corporations.

-- Fought proposals to privatize Social Security.
+- Fought against proposals to privatize Social Security.